-Financing repairs and improvements with home equity is okay for most homeowners, but it is difficult for many first-time buyers.
-They have lower-incomes, smaller savings, and have made lower down payments on their homes than first-time buyers a decade ago.
+Financing repairs and improvements with home equity is okay for most homeowners, but it is difficult for many first-time home buyers.
+Typically, those who are buying a house for the first time have lower-incomes, smaller savings, and have made lower down payments on their homes than first-time buyers a decade ago.
 So they have little equity to borrow against.
-Unfortunately, it is often lower cost older homes purchased by first-time buyers that need the most work.
+Unfortunately, it is often lower-cost older homes purchased by first-time buyers that need the most work.

 Unless you have a cash reserve, you will have to shop around for the best borrowing terms.
-In addition to the options listed above, you can ask relatives for a loan.
-Borrow against your whole life insurance policy.
-Refinance your existing mortgage.
-Get a second mortgage.
+In addition to the options listed above, you can ask relatives for a loan; borrow against your whole life insurance policy; refinance your existing mortgage; or get a second mortgage.
 Contact the government about home improvement programs.
-And – only as a last resort – borrow from a finance agency, which generally tend to charge high rates.
+And – only as a last resort – borrow from a finance agency (they generally tend to charge high rates).

 How do I determine the value of a distressed property?

-One of the best ways is to get your hands on a comparable market analyses.
+One of the best ways to determine the value of a distressed home for sale is to get your hands on a comparable market analysis.
 See what price similar properties have sold for in the past and find out the listing price of others currently on the market.

 Is buying one a good idea in “bad” areas?

-It depends.
-So-called “bad” areas – often described as those that are residentially unstable or poor – have offered an affordable means of homeownership for many – particularly young, first-time buyers and low- to moderate-income families interested in a home they can call their own.
+Buying a house in a “bad” area comes with potential advantages and disadvantages.
+So-called “bad” areas – often described as those that are residentially unstable or poor – have offered an affordable means of homeownership for many – particularly young, first-time home buyers and low- to moderate-income families interested in buying a home they can call their own.
 Whether it is right for you to buy a fixer-upper will depend on your personal threshold for risk and your level of tolerance.
-That said, however, many run-down neighborhoods, particularly those close to downtown, are benefiting from a residential resurgence as an influx of newcomers jump-start what were once staid, unsafe, or depressed areas.
+That said, however, many run-down neighborhoods, particularly those close to downtown, are benefiting from a residential resurgence as an influx of newcomers jump-start what were once considered unsafe or depressed areas.